Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

 You can rank on Google and still be invisible in AI

-There is a number doing the rounds that should worry any B2B marketing director.
+There is a stat doing the rounds that should worry any B2B marketing director.
 Search Engine Land reported in June that B2B brands which rank perfectly well on classic Google show up in only around 3% of AI Overviews.
-Read that again.
-You can sit at the top of page one and still be missing from the answer your buyer actually reads.
+To put it clearly, that means you can sit at the top of page one and still be missing from the answer your buyer actually reads.

 Our own State of Social Media 2026 report found something just as stark.
-Only 5% of senior UK marketers feel very confident their brand will remain discoverable as AI replaces search.
-That is not a skills gap.
-That is a near-total readiness gap, and it is the reason we built this page.
+Only 5% of senior UK marketers feel ‘very’ confident their brand will remain discoverable as AI replaces traditional search.
+We call this the ‘readiness gap’, and it is the reason we built this page – to help marketers navigate these murky waters.

 Meanwhile the clicks are drying up.
 By early 2026 most Google searches ended without anyone clicking through to a website at all.
 The traffic you used to take for granted is being answered before it ever reaches you.